John Schofield: Reconstruction

-Postbellum career
+Postwar career

 Schofield was promoted to major general in the Regular Army on March 4, 1869, the same day General Ulysses S. Grant was sworn in as president of the United States.
 Schofield then served for a year as head of the Department of Missouri, the Army's second largest military department.

 Following General George Thomas' death, Schofield succeeded him in commanding the Military Division of the Pacific, the country's largest.

 In 1873, Schofield was given a secret task by Secretary of War William Belknap to investigate the strategic potential of a United States presence in the Hawaiian Islands.
 Schofield's report recommended that the United States establish a naval port at Pearl Harbor.

 Starting in 1876 until 1881, Schofield became superintendent of the United States Military Academy.
 A major focus was reducing hazing and increasing professionalism within the academy.
 In 1878, Schofield drew the ire of Radical Republicans when President Rutherford B. Hayes asked him to reopen the case of Major General Fitz John Porter, who had been convicted by a court-martial for cowardice and disobedience at the Second Battle of Bull Run.
 Schofield's review board used new evidence from Confederate generals who had participated in the battle, and then found that Porter had been wrongly convicted and that his actions might have saved the entire Union army from complete defeat caused by the ineptitude of Maj.
 Gens.
 John Pope and Irvin McDowell.

 On April 5, 1880, an African American cadet at West Point, Johnson Chesnut Whittaker, was found bruised and beaten in his cot.
 He claimed that he had been attacked by fellow cadets, but the administration claimed he had fabricated his story to win sympathy.
 Whittaker was court-martialed and expelled for allegedly faking an assault on himself staged by his fellow cadets.
 A Congressional investigation into the incident resulted in Schofield's removal from his post as superintendent in 1881.